RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 The charmm36.xml and charmm36/water.xml files should be found automatically in the OpenMM library while the specialresidue.xml file needs to be present in the directory.

-Alternatively we can also read in the XML-file that OpenMM_Modeller created for the full system ("system_full.xml") together with the PDB-file ("finalsystem.pdb") using the xmlsystemfile= option to OpenMMTheory:
+Alternatively, we can also read in the XML-file that OpenMM_Modeller created for the full system ("system_full.xml") together with the PDB-file ("finalsystem.pdb") using the xmlsystemfile= option to OpenMMTheory: